Offergeld/ftpmanager/README.md

 # FTP Manager
-Simple FTP Manager to upload, download, rename, test and create.
+Simple FTP Framework for upload, download, rename, test and create.
 Very easy to use.

 UPLOAD
 <code>